rupeshtiwari/coding-examples-angular-monorepo-nx-azure-ci-cd/README.md

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.

-These capabilities include generating applications, libraries, etc as well as the devtools to test, and build projects as well.
+These capabilities include generating applications, libraries, etc. as well as the devtools to test, and build projects as well.

 Below are our core plugins: